Close-up of a person's hands in warm mittens holding a cup of hot chocolate.

 CACAO 70 Eatery

-This popular chocolate hot spot is close to Lansdowne Park Skating Court.
-Originally a chocolate drinking bar, CACAO 70 Eatery offers delicious variations of chocolate from fondues and milkshakes to pizza and more.
+Originally a chocolate drinking bar, CACAO 70 Eatery has expanded to offer a variety of delicious variations of chocolate treats from milkshakes to fondues and even pizza!

-Location: Unit 109, 225 Marché Way, Ottawa
+CACAO 70 Eatery, Unit 109, 225 Marché Way, Ottawa

-Lansdowne Park Skating Court: Princess Patricia Way, Ottawa
+Lansdowne Park Skating Court, Princess Patricia Way, Ottawa

 Huron, Perth, Waterloo and Wellington